craigbarnes/lua-gumbo/doc/api.md

 :   The node's last child [`Element`] if there is one, otherwise `nil`.

 ### `ChildNode`

+The `ChildNode` interface is implemented by [nodes] that can have a parent.

 `remove()`
 :   Removes the node from it's parent.